Getting started

 Working with design

-• When a design calls for bespoke customization of a SWAN component, ensure you or your designer check in with the Design System team before you start coding it.
+- When a design calls for bespoke customization of a SWAN component, ensure you or your designer checks in with the Design System team before you start coding it.
 We may be able to help find a suitable option in SWAN.
 In the case of a new pattern, we will want to capture it for potential graduation into.

 Developers' guide to Figma